 Apple issued a recall on the 100 PowerBook 5300s already sold, replacing the computers with another model.
-When the replacements turned out to pack only two-thirds the hard drive capacity of their predecessors, Apple was forced to lower the price of the laptop by $100.
+Unfortunately, the replacements packed only two-thirds the hard drive capacity of their predecessors.
+That forced Apple to lower the price of the laptop by $100.

-As a result, moviegoers who saw the PowerBook 5300 plastered on the silver screen could not buy the computer for themselves.
+As a result, moviegoers who saw the PowerBook 5300 plastered on the silver screen could not buy the computer.
 Not that many people could afford the pricey machines: The top-end PowerBook 5300ce came with a $6,500 price tag, making it the most expensive Apple laptop ever.
 (Adjusted for inflation, that’s around $10,200 today.)

 Apple pulls off the impossible

-While the Mission: Impossible deal didn’t work out quite the way Apple planned, 1996 marked the beginning of a major turnaround for the company.
+The Mission: Impossible deal certainly failed to work out the way Apple planned.
+However, 1996 marked the beginning of a major turnaround for the company.
 Before long, Cupertino abandoned its disastrous clone Mac concept, enjoyed a few surprisingly big hits, and — most significantly of all — brought Steve Jobs back into the fold with the NeXT acquisition.